w3f/polkadot-wiki/docs/general/constants-variables.md

 The maximum number of nominators on Polkadot is uncapped and currently sits at <RPC network="polkadot" path="query.staking.counterForNominators" defaultValue={50000}/>.

+#### Maximum Number of Proxies per Account

+The maximum number of proxies per Polkadot account is <RPC network="polkadot" path="consts.proxy.maxProxies" defaultValue={32}/>.
+You can have the same proxy for multiple accounts.

 #### Maximum Votes per Nominator

 A nominator on Polkadot can select up to <RPC network="polkadot" path="consts.electionProviderMultiPhase.minerMaxVotesPerVoter" defaultValue={16} /> validators.